Control over water and wastewater

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministry of Planning of the Kurdistan Regional Government
+Lead executing agency: Ministry of Planning, Kurdistan Region

 Approximately 1.3 million people live in Dohuk Province in the autonomous region of Kurdistan.
-Since the outbreak of the Syrian crisis in 2014 and the advance of Islamic State since then, more than one million internally displaced persons and around 250,000 Syrian refugees have sought refuge in this region, and almost half of them in Dohuk Province.
+Since the outbreak of the Syrian crisis and the advance of the terrorist organisation Islamic State in 2014, more than one million internally displaced persons and around 250,000 Syrian refugees have sought refuge in this region, and almost half of them in Dohuk Province.
 The influx of so many people has led to a dramatic deterioration in the water supply and sanitation services.

 The authorities in Dohuk Province do not have sufficient internal capacity to build the necessary infrastructure.
 In addition, the continuing economic crisis means that the government does not have the money to purchase replacement parts or water treatment chemicals.

 The water supply in Dohuk Province is stabilised and refugees, internally displaced persons and the population in the host communities have access to clean drinking water.